Lynx's close connection with fans apparent when 'Apache' plays

 The post-win victory dance.

 It began before the Lynx started dominating the WNBA in 2011.
-After home wins, at center court, some players — usually rookies and reserves, but sometimes the bigger stars — gathered with a number of kids and dance to the Sugar Hill Gang’s rendition of “Apache.”
+After home wins, at center court, some players — usually rookies and reserves, but sometimes the stars — gathered with a number of kids and danced to the Sugar Hill Gang’s rendition of “Apache.”

 The game horn sounds, the song starts playing.
 You hear the bongo drums beating and suddenly center court is filled with people dancing.